mzgreen/mzgreen.github.io/_posts/2015-02-13-How-to-hideshow-Toolbar-when-list-is-scroling(part1).md

 It was the first blog post in my life so forgive me if it was boring or if I have made some mistakes.
 I will improve in the future.

-Oh and if you don’t want to use this method, you can still use the second one with adding padding to the `RecyclerView`.
+And if you don’t want to use the method with adding a header, you can still use the second one with adding padding to the `RecyclerView`.
 There will be a need to change the logic in our scroll listener a little bit (only the part with detecting if first list item is visible) but it’s so simple that I will leave it to you as a homework ;)

 In the next part I will show you how to make it to behave like scrolling in Google Play Store app.